 DIY S’mores and “The FMD (sparkling-made daily) Pie” at Proof Kitchen, Waterloo

-Proof Kitchen chef Cheryl MacDonald bakes a sparkling each day pie.
-It’s a character serving size ideal for one or human beings and uses summer’s seasonal result.
-That’s been rhubarb and is currently strawberry and cherry with peach coming up.
-A limited quantity is baked day by day: while they’re long past, they’re long past.
-Proof also offers DIY s’ mores on weekends as a summery deal inside the restaurant or on the patio.
+Proof Kitchen chef Cheryl MacDonald bakes a sparkling pie each day.
+It’s a character serving size ideal for one or more human beings and uses summer’s seasonal result.
+With peach coming up, that’s been rhubarb, strawberry, and cherry.
+A limited quantity is baked daily: while they’re long past, they’re long history.
+Proof also offers DIY s’ mores on weekends as a summery deal inside the restaurant or patio.

 Niagara peach pies at Sweet and Savour Pie Company, Waterloo